 Bone augmentation (Bone Graft)

 Before you have dental implants surgically inserted, your dentist will do an exam to ensure that your mouth can support them.
-Most people are suitable for dental implants, but some don’t have enough healthy bone to support them.
-And this problem must be addressed first, typically with a dental bone graft procedure, before the dental implants can be put in.
+Most people are suitable for dental implants, but some don’t have enough healthy bones to support them.
+This problem must be addressed first, typically with a dental bone graft procedure, before the dental implants can be put in.

 What Causes a Lack of Healthy Bone?